ayrat555/ayrat555.github.io/_posts/2017-10-18-macros-are-evil.md

 - Methods were hard to mock
 - Ugly method signature

-So I began refactring the library to get rid of this problems.
+So I began refactoring the library to get rid of this problems.

 ### The second approach